Mariners vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Mariners Betting Records & Stats

-- The Mariners have put together a 33-28 record in games they were favored on the moneyline (winning 54.1% of those games).
+- The Mariners have won 53.2% of the games this season when they were favored on the moneyline (33-29).

-- When it has played as moneyline favorites with odds of -150 or shorter, Seattle has a 19-15 record (winning 55.9% of its games).
+- When playing as moneyline favorites with odds of -135 or shorter, Seattle has a 27-23 record (winning 54% of its games).

-- Based on this matchup's moneyline, the Mariners have an implied win probability of 60%.
+- Based on this contest's moneyline, the Mariners have an implied win probability of 57.4%.

-- Seattle has had an over/under set by oddsmakers 94 times, and have combined with opponents to go over the total in 47 of those games (47-45-2).
+- Seattle has played in 95 games with over/under set, and have combined with opponents to go over the total 48 times (48-45-2).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!